cylc/cylc-doc/src/7-to-8/major-changes/config-changes.rst

 These will be highlighted upon ``cylc validate`` after renaming ``suite.rc`` to ``flow.cylc``.

-Because some workflows use ``if...else`` branches which may not be switched on at the time of the initial ``cylc validate`` we have also provided a script, :ref:`cylc lint -r 728 <cylc_lint_script>` to check for Cylc 7 syntax which may be deprecated.
+Because some workflows use Jinja2 or EmPy branches which may not be switched on at the time of the initial ``cylc validate`` we have also provided a script, :ref:`cylc lint -r 728 <cylc_lint_script>` to check for Cylc 7 syntax which may be deprecated.